Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 • Inspection findings

-• Seriousness of the issue
+• Seriousness of the concern

 • Buyer expectations